gcsandesh/Criminal-Record-Management-System/README.md

 - Fork and clone this repository to your machine: <br/>
   `git clone https://github.com/SandeshGC/Criminal-Record-Management-System.git`

-- Install XAMPP and start MySQL server.
+- Install <a href="https://www.apachefriends.org/download.html">XAMPP</a> and start MySQL server.

 - Create databases and tables as specified in the <a href="#Database">'Database'</a> section.